maxx1128/Webdev-Study-Notes/react/Components.md

----
-group: react
-layout: post

-title: Components
+# Components

-descr: The properties and functionalities of React components
+The properties and functionalities of React components
----

 A React component requires the `React` and `React-DOM` dependencies, and then extends from the `React.Component` class.